tusharf5/tusharsharma.dev/content/posts/2020-08-30/index.md

 });
 ```

 We had two problems to solve.
-The first was to automate updating the SSM Parameter store with newer values and the second was to be able to pick the updated values in the store without any downtime or restarting the servers.
+The first was to automate updating the SSM Parameter Store with newer values and the second was to be able to pick the updated values in the store without any downtime or restarting the servers.

 ## Solution #1

-The first solution that we thought of was not very easy to set up and included a lot of components.
+The first solution that we thought of was not very easy to set up as it included a lot of components.
 Anytime CFN would update or replace a resource, we would listen for that event (CloudWatch + EventBridge) and invoke a lambda function to process those events.
 The lambda would essentially do two things.

-First If an event (resource updated/deleted/created) requires us to update a value in the SSM parameter, Lambda would do that.
+First If an event (resource updated/deleted/created) requires us to update a value in the Parameter Store, Lambda would do that.
-Second is that if an application needs to be restarted in order to pick the updated value from the store, Lambda would restart that resource as well.
+Second is that if an application needs to be restarted in order to pick the updated value from the store, Lambda would restart that application as well.

 ## Solution #2

-The second solution was based on the fact that SSM Parameter and its key-value pairs are also an AWS resource so they can also be managed by CFN.
+The second solution was based on the fact that SSM Parameter and its key-value pairs are also AWS resources so they can be managed by CFN.

 So when we are creating, updating, or deleting resources through CFN, why not we also create, update or delete their corresponding
 SSM key-value pairs within the same template.
 See the template below.